dataminr-ai/HRDsAttack/README.md

 put the downloaded data files (train.json, dev.json) into the data sub-directory

 # Training
+All of the experiments were conducted on a single AWS g5.xlarge	machine, which is based on a NVIDIA A10G GPU.
+To train the model on different machines, the batch size should be modified to fit the GPU memory size.
 ```
 python src/models/few_shot_t5.py --train_file ./data/train.json --dev_file ./data/dev.json
    --lr 4e-5 --lr_decay 1e-5 --epoch 20 --batch_size 4